-- The pilot for Moral Orel used fake Jitter Cam for dramatic moments, mainly when Bloberta was alone.
+The pilot for Moral Orel used fake Jitter Cam for dramatic moments, mainly when Bloberta was alone.

 - The Spectre DC animated short used a lot of fake frame errors to give it the feel of a 70s thriller.

 - The episode "Mysterious Mysteries" in Invader Zim had some supposed camcorder footage of the title character.
 It included the camera being dropped and it swtiching to static at the end.

-- In an episode of Wakfu, the camera is hit by gunfire and cracked.
+- In an episode of Wakfu, the camera is hit by a cannonball and cracked.

 - At the Batman: The Animated Series episode "Joker's Favor", when the Joker threatens Charlie Collin's family by phone, we see the camera "blurries" on Charlie inside his house while his wife and son scene outside the house "focus" on them, then when he hangs the phone, the focus is on Charlie again.
 This is Emphasis by Focus, showing the audience that Charlie has to occult the peril he faces from his family, visually showing the Dramatic Irony.